Critters (film): Production

 Herek began a friendship with Muir while working as assistant editors on City Limits (1985).
-When Herek was looking for his next project, Muir offered him his screenplay for Critters.
-Herek loved Muir's script and felt it would be fun to make a film that was "a very smart homage to 50's B-movies."
-After working on the script, he successfully pitched it to Sho Films.
-Despite being set in Kansas, principal photography began in Valencia, California in July 1985 on a six-week shooting schedule.
+When Herek was looking for his next project, Muir offered him his screenplay for Critters, which he had written three years earlier.
+After working on the script, he pitched it to Sho Films because of an existing working relationship to get advice on how to get the film made, in which their executives agreed to develop it.
+Principal photography began in Valencia, California in July 1985 on a six-week shooting schedule.

 Special effects coordinator Chuck Stewart hired Joseph Lombardi as a consultant for the scene of the barn exploding, where they rigged second-floor ceiling with Primacord that carried an explosive charge inside it.
 The sequence of the Critter swallowing a cherry bomb was controlled by puppeteers who were positioned below in a hayloft to operate the stomach and eye movements.
 Crew member Dwight Roberts commented that it took some effort to coordinate the Critters’ bulging stomach and eyes as it kneeled over in the hay due to the number of people needed to articulate it.

-The role of Charlie was specifically written for Don Opper, a close friend of Muir and Herek.
-Opper, who was a writer with no real acting experience, took the role due to his friendship with the filmmakers.